def-au1t/def-au1t/README.md

 My name is Jacek Nitychoruk and I am third year student of computer science at the faculty of Computer Science, Electronics and Telecommunications at AGH University of Science and Technology in Cracow, Poland.

-If you need more informationa about me, you can follow the link:
+If you need more information about me, you can follow the link:

 [My Website](https://www.nitychoruk.pl)